Oleffa/pinephone-guides/README.md

 1. Use `lsblk` to determine the device names.
 For me the internal eMMC was /dev/mmcblk2.
 2. Use `dd bs=4M if=/path/to/image/ubuntu-touch-pinephone.img of=/dev/mmcblk2` to copy the image to the eMMC.
 3. Remove the SD card and reboot the phone.
 4. Create a new secondary partition on the pinephone (the one created to boot from by dd is only 4 GB in size.).
-You can't resize the partitions while it is mounted, so shut down the phone and put in th SD card again to boot from it.
+You can't resize the partitions while it is mounted, so shut down the phone and put in the SD card again to boot from it.
 6. Once booted, use fdisk again to create a new partition on mmcblk2
 7. Power off the device and remove the SD card.
 Voila, the pinephone now boots from eMMC